 Intelligent virtual assistants can also significantly increase contact center efficiency by reducing customer wait times, providing real-time translation, resolving customer challenges faster, reducing agent onboarding time, and enabling customers to reach contact centers 24/7.
 Companies can also use contact center call transcripts to further hone their products and services.

-In the meantime, you can sign up for NVIDIA LaunchPad to gain hands-on experience and immediately tap into the necessary hardware and software stacks to test and prototype your conversation-based solutions.
-The workflow solutions will be available on LaunchPad beginning January 20, 2023.
+Sign up for NVIDIA LaunchPad to gain hands-on experience and tap into the necessary hardware and software stacks to test and prototype your conversation-based solutions.

-For step-by-step instructions on enhancing contact centers with Riva’s speech AI services, see the webinar, How to Build and Deploy an AI Voice-Enabled Virtual Assistant for Financial Services Contact Centers.
+For step-by-step instructions on enhancing contact centers with Riva speech and translation AI services, see the webinar, How to Build and Deploy an AI Voice-Enabled Virtual Assistant for Financial Services Contact Centers.